Heat Transfer Today

 In the photo of a small shell-and-tube heat exchanger seen below, only six of the 37 tubes are in position.
 When the other 31 are in place, then the single-segmental baffles act as barriers, thus forcing the shell flow to take a serpentine path through the shell.
 In this way that fluid (in this case a condensing refrigerant) flows at nearly right angles to the tubes and the resulting turbulence increases the shell-side heat transfer coefficient.

 Detail of a small shell-and-tube heat exchanger.
 Only six of the 37 tubes are in place.
+With all pipes in place, the baffles force the shell fluid to take a serpentine path through the HX.

 Heat Pipe Heat Exchangers